stonne-simulator/omega/README.md

 # Dependencies

-Please refer to the C++ and python requirements [STONNE codebase](https://github.com/stonne-simulator/stonne)
+Please refer to the C++ and python requirements in the [STONNE codebase](https://github.com/stonne-simulator/stonne)

 # Docker Image